The Gay Lord Quex (play)

 The Gay Lord Quex is an 1899 comedy play by the British playwright Arthur Wing Pinero.
 It depicts the vicissitudes of a reformed philanderer attempting to embark on monogamy.
 The original production provoked controversy, some critics finding the plot at best questionable and at worst immoral.

 The play premiered at the Globe Theatre, London, on 8 April 1899, and ran for 300 performances.
 It was produced by John Hare, who also played the title role.
-Others in the cast included Charles Cherry, Frank Gillmore, May Fortescue, Irene Vanbrugh and Mabel Terry-Lewis.
+Others in the cast included Charles Cherry, Frank Gillmore, May Fortescue, Irene Vanbrugh, Mona K. Oram, and Mabel Terry-Lewis.
 The play was revived in the West End in five productions during the 20th century and has been adapted for the cinema, radio and television.

 Background and original production

 By 1899 Pinero was established as a leading playwright, with a series of long-running plays from the mid 1880s onwards.
 His works ranged from farces such as The Magistrate (1885) and Dandy Dick (1887) to more serious pieces including The Second Mrs Tanqueray (1893) and Trelawny of the 'Wells' (1898).
 Although most of his stage works had been critical and commercial successes, Pinero wrote The Gay Lord Quex in the wake of a conspicuous failure, a "romantic musical drama", The Beauty Stone, written jointly with J. Comyns Carr to music by Arthur Sullivan; it closed in July 1898 after only 50 performances.
 By contrast, The Gay Lord Quex, which opened at the old Globe Theatre on 8 April 1899 and ran until 9 February 1900, achieved 300 consecutive performances.
 After the London run, Hare and his company took the piece on tour in the British provinces and, in November 1900, to New York, where it played at the Criterion Theatre.